We build robots for fun, learning and would like to share that with others.

 We build other gadgets, play with code and generally use technology in a creative and fun way.

-Through such a collection we hope to create a rounded view of technology, and make it easy for those trying to learn robotics, or even those who are on the cutting edge, to find what they need, and share their experiences with others.
+Through such a collection we hope to make it easy for those trying to learn robotics at home, or even those who are on the cutting edge, to find what they need, and share their experiences with others.

 The Longer Version